Kylie Jenner Shows Off Her 20-Foot Christmas Tree

 Kylie Jenner's Christmas tree probably costs more than your entire holiday gift budget.

-The 20-year-old Keeping Up With the Kardashians star took to Instagram on Thursday to post a photo of her whopping 20-foot tree, decorated with fake snow, mini string lights and massive copper-colored ball-shaped ornaments.
+The 20-year-old Keeping Up With the Kardashians star took to Instagram on Thursday to post a photo of her whopping 20-foot tree, decorated with fake snow, mini string lights and massive rose gold-colored ball-shaped ornaments.
 Of course, Kylie did not create this masterpiece, reminiscent of Christmas trees found in Disney and Universal Studios theme parks, on her own; she enlisted the help of Four Seasons artistic director Jeff Leatham, a family friend and actor Colton Haynes' husband, and his team of designers.

 "Thank you @jeffleatham & his team for making my XMAS dreams come true!
 20 feet of magic!
 Even more perfect in real life..." she wrote.